pkgalishnikova/NFT_protection_framework/model/StegaStamp/README.md

 # StegaStamp: Baseline and Prior Work

-This folder contains all work related to StegaStamp (Tancik et al., 2020), which was a preparatory work to understand the pipeline and the primary baseline for comparison with HiDDeN.
+This folder contains all work related to StegaStamp (Tancik et al., 2020) [2], which was a preparatory work to understand the pipeline and the primary baseline for comparison with HiDDeN.

+[2] Matthew Tancik, Ben Mildenhall, and Ren Ng.
+StegaStamp: Invisible Hyperlinks in Physical Photographs.
+2020. arXiv: 1904.05343 [cs.CV]. url: https://arxiv.org/abs/1904.05343

 ## Files